 This divine evidence is an ongoing process for every Christian.
 Always remember God will never impart more on you than He knows you can bear in Him.
 He is with you through the refining fire, and you will come out like a most glorious vessel for Him.

 Divine evidence #4-Dedicated to Serve

 You can serve God right where you are.
 God has you exactly where He wants you, and He has been preparing you to serve Him.
 Service is about obedience and surrender.
-Do you desire God’s will for your life or are you still hanging on to what YOU want?
+Do you desire God’s will for your life, or are you still hanging on to what YOU want?
 You can serve him in your employment, in your home with your family, or even in the church.

 Whatever you do, do your work heartily, as for the Lord rather than men.
 (Colossians 3:23)

 However, God now uses my writing to encourage, enlighten, and hopefully inspire readers to know Christ deeper.
 The best feeling in the world is to be in the center of God’s will.
-When your life is dedicated to serving God, you are not seeking to please others but to living your life for Christ.
+When your life is dedicated to serving God, you are not seeking to please others but to live your life for Christ.

 So let me ask you this?
 Are any of these divine pieces of evidence visible in your life?
 Ponder this carefully before I continue.
 I plan to share with you the final three divine pieces of evidence next time.
 I pray you will look inside and ask yourself where you are in experiencing these pieces of evidence of a devoted Christian.
 Being a devoted Christian is about your walk with God.
 It is an ongoing process, but when you take your eyes off Him– that is when those type-A personality traits can show up!
 Until next time.